sudanchapagain/zide/README.md

 ### Options
 1. `-p, --picker`: File picker to use.
 Available file pickers are listed in bin/lib.
 Equivalent to setting `ZIDE_FILE_PICKER` env var.
 1. `-n, --name`: Optional name to give the newly opened session (when starting a new session) or tab (when launching from an existing session).
+If a session with this name already exists, it'll use a default random session name.
 1. `-N`: Name the newly opened session or tab after the directory being opened (ignored if `--name` is set).
+If a session with this name already exists, it'll use a default random session name.

 ### Available Layouts